1949 Costa Rican general election

 General elections were held in Costa Rica on 4 October 1949.
 They followed the introduction of a new constitution after the Costa Rican Civil War.
-Voters elected a Vice-President (as none had been chosen in the 1948 elections and the Legislative Assembly.
-The result was a victory for the National Unity Party, which won 71.7% of the vote.
-Voter turnout was 43.8% in the vice-presidential election and 49.2% in the parliamentary election.
+Voters elected a vice president (as none had been chosen in the 1948 elections) and the Legislative Assembly.
+The result was a victory for the National Unity Party, which received 72% of the vote.
+Voter turnout was 44% in the vice presidential election and 49% in the parliamentary election.